 String Quartet in E flat major

-Mendelssohn has packed a huge amount of emotion into her short quartet.
+Mendelssohn has packed a huge amount of emotion into her short string quartet.
 The work opens with a number of beautiful short sequences, which are passed around the instruments in haunting echos.

 Mendelssohn had long been an admirer of JS Bach; her mother noticed her ‘Bach fingertips’ when she was born, and his influence is evident in the contrapuntal vocal parts accompanied by energetic strings.